 The USC School of Social Work offers national immersion opportunities for students to gain knowledge and insights into social work policy formation and practices in settings outside of their home communities and allow them to bring back skills that will have practical application in their future service to the social work profession.
-Each program has a specific theme connected to social work practice and/or policy and typically takes place during the spring or summer semesters.
+Each program has a specific theme connected to social work practice and/or policy and takes place during the spring semester.
 Immersions are led by faculty and range in size from 20-25 students.
 Participants receive three credits per program.

 Child Development and Social Policy

 Los Angeles and Washington, DC

-The Child Development and Social Policy immersion is designed to enhance understanding of government's role in child development policy –particularly California programs and services for children and their families – and the ways in which political agendas are set.
+The Child Development and Social Policy immersion is designed for concentration students to enhance understanding of government's role in child development policy –particularly California programs and services for children and their families – and the ways in which political agendas are set.
 The program will enlighten participants on the cornerstones of the policy process, including how legislation is proposed and enacted, the roles of advocacy and lobbying organizations, and the challenges of policy implementation and evaluation.
 Students will also gain insight about creating a game plan with tools they can use to influence the process and build networks with Southern California and Washington-based professional and policy organizations that can impact decisions locally.
 Classes start in Los Angeles followed by a week in Washington, DC.